Comparison of analog and digital recording: Noise

 For electronic audio signals, sources of noise include mechanical, electrical and thermal noise in the recording and playback cycle.
 The amount of noise that a piece of audio equipment adds to the original signal can be quantified.
 Mathematically, this can be expressed by means of the signal-to-noise ratio (SNR or S/N ratio).
-Sometimes the maximum possible dynamic range of the system is quoted instead.
+Sometimes, the maximum possible dynamic range of the system is quoted instead.

 With digital systems, the quality of reproduction depends on the analog-to-digital and digital-to-analog conversion steps, and does not depend on the quality of the recording medium, provided it is adequate to retain the digital values without error.
 Digital media capable of bit-perfect storage and retrieval have been commonplace for some time, since they were generally developed for software storage which has no tolerance for error.

 The process of analog-to-digital conversion will, according to theory, always introduce quantization distortion.
 This distortion can be rendered as uncorrelated quantization noise through the use of dither.
 The magnitude of this noise or distortion is determined by the number of quantization levels.
-In binary systems this is determined by and typically stated in terms of the number of bits.
-Each additional bit adds approximately 6 dB in possible SNR, e.g. 24 x 6 = 144 dB for 24 bit quantization, 126 dB for 21-bit, and 120 dB for 20-bit.
-The 16-bit digital system of Red Book audio CD has 216= 65,536 possible signal amplitudes, theoretically allowing for an SNR of 98 dB.
+In binary systems, this is determined by and typically stated in terms of the number of bits.
+Each additional bit adds approximately 6 dB in possible SNR (e.g. 24 x 6 = 144 dB for 24-bit and 120 dB for 20-bit quantization).
+The 16-bit digital system of Red Book audio CD has 216 = 65,536 possible signal amplitudes, theoretically allowing for an SNR of 98 dB.